sophiaziesch/mordor-mingle-frontend/README.md

 - **Event Comments:** Engage with other users by leaving comments on events.
 - **Event Details:** View detailed information about each event.
 - **User Profile:** Keep track of events you've created and liked through your profile.
+- **Responsive Design:** Use Mondor Mingle on your desktop or mobile.

+## Backlog

+- Implement user profile image
+- Add responsive design for tablets

 ## Technologies Used